InfiniStore: Elastic Serverless Cloud Storage: Evaluation

 In this section, we setup a multi-VM deployment using 10 { \texttt{c5n.4xlarge}} EC2 VMs to simulate a realistic use case in which a tenant has multiple microservices that concurrently issue {\kvget} requests for 10 MB objects.
 To evaluate {\proj}'s ability to scale out on demand, we vary the number of I/O threads on each client VM from 1 to 5 to 10.
 The load increases every 20 seconds.
 The WSS of the workload is 211 GB.
 We compare {\proj} with three cloud storage services, an ElastiCache deployment of one 314.32~GB { \texttt{cache.m5.24xlarge}} instance (the smallest ElastiCache instance that provides 25 Gbps network bandwidth), a baseline FSx deployment of 1.2 TB, and S3.

-Figure~\ref{fig:thpt} shows that {\proj}'s throughput scales instantly as more clients are added.
+Figure~\ref{fig:elastic_thpt} shows that {\proj}'s throughput scales instantly as more clients are added.
 We can also see that S3 scales but with a much lower throughput.
 ElastiCache and FSx, on the other hand, hit a network bandwidth bottleneck with a capped throughput of $1.52$ GB/s and $489$ MB/s (FSx provides burst throughput), respectively.
-Both ElastiCache and FSx see a linear increase in latency (Figure~\ref{fig:lat}), since they both need to be manually re-configured to scale out. {\proj} achieves $46.72\%$ and $81.84\%$ lower latency at the $90^{th}$ percentile compared to ElastiCache and FSx, respectively.
+Both ElastiCache and FSx see a linear increase in latency (Figure~\ref{fig:elastic_latency}), since they both need to be manually re-configured to scale out. \addVLDBcomment{At p90, we see a latency spike when the load increases.
+This is because more functions need to be invoked on demand to sustain the burst.
+As shown, {\proj} quickly scales out to sustain the latency spike.} {\proj} achieves $46.72\%$ and $81.84\%$ lower latency at the $90^{th}$ percentile compared to ElastiCache and FSx, respectively.